hadashiA/MRubyCS/README.md

 ### Defining async Ruby methods with `Await`

 `Await(async (mrb, continueOnCapturedContext) => …)` is the high-level convenience for bridging an `async` C# lambda into a Ruby method.
-The body runs starting on the caller (VM) thread; after the first `await`, thread routing is determined by the body's own `ConfigureAwait` choices and the ambient `SynchronizationContext` — the scheduler doesn't try to dispatch body to any particular thread.
+The body runs starting on the caller (VM) thread; after the first `await`, thread routing is determined by the body's own `.ConfigureAwait(...)` choices and the ambient `SynchronizationContext` — the scheduler doesn't try to dispatch body to any particular thread.

 ```cs
 using var mrb = MRubyState.Create();